 What do courgette flowers taste like?

-And it is – the fried flowers are delicious, a bit like a cross between really fresh cucumber and slightly wilted lettuce dipped in batter and flash fried.
+And it is – the fried flowers are delicious.
+They taste a bit like a cross between really fresh cucumber and slightly wilted lettuce dipped in batter and flash fried.

-But a leaf of fresh mint with courgette flowers – now that is a heavenly touch.
+But a leaf of fresh mint inserted into courgette flowers – now that is a heavenly touch.

 How to clean and prepare fiori di zuccha?

 To clean the blossom, it’s best to plunge them in a bowl of water and shake around a bit.

 Check for bugs, then pull out the stem.